sleiendecker/waltscience.github.io/_posts/2020-8-3-retailsales.md

 In any case, [an unprecedented, unheard-of, unimaginable portion of our economy is being kept afloat right now by a firehose of U.S. aid aimed at corporations and citizens](https://www.barrons.com/articles/for-the-first-time-ever-uncle-sams-aid-to-u-s-tops-quarterly-gdp-51596244795).
 As the government begins to close the tap, *the economy will start to sink*.

-Until then, I will be perfecting homemade pasta - when it's done coking, it floats.
+Until then, I will be perfecting homemade pasta - at least *it* floats when it's done cooking, it floats.

 <br>
 <br>